mhlee216/From_FASTQ_To_VCF/README.md

-# First Step of NGS : From FASTQ To VCF
+# First Step of NGS : From FASTQ To VCF (practice)

 #### Example